magento/devdocs/guides/v2.0/architecture/software_versions.md

 Some modules contain tables of data, and these tables are assigned a schema version number.
 Changes to the table structure must be reflected in this schema version number.
 (Table structure changes can include the addition or deletion of a column, for example.)
 Changes to table data are captured in the data version number.

-For information on the types of schema changes that affect a module’s schema version number, see section 2 of Introducing SchemaVer for semantic versioning of schemas.
+For information on the types of schema changes that affect a module's schema version number, see section 2 of Introducing SchemaVer for semantic versioning of schemas.

 If you are developing an extension, specify the schema version of each module in its `module.xml` file.
 Magento stores this schema version of each module within the read-only `setup_module` table of the Magento database.